onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 > "There are no solutions.
 There are only trade-offs." - [Thomas Sowell](https://www.goodreads.com/quotes/1411380-there-are-no-solutions-there-are-only-trade-offs)

+we should be able to generate media from the debate map

 > "It shouldn’t be tech companies per se getting into fact checking.
 It should be open source technology.
 Free, universally available code and data for epistemology.
 Take a piece of text, parse it, extract assertions, compare to explicitly specified knowledge graphs and oracles." - [Balaji Srinivasan](https://twitter.com/balajis/status/1266180931435417600)

 > "True ignorance is not the absence of knowledge, but the refusal to acquire it." - [Karl Popper](https://www.azquotes.com/quote/492103)